OMR Premier Miton Responsible UK Equity Pn

 Does not invest in sovereigns

-Find funds that do not invest in / exclude 'sovereigns' - debt issued by governments.
+Does not invest in / excludes 'sovereigns' - debt issued by governments.
 See eg https://www.investopedia.com/terms/s/sovereign-debt.asp Governance & Management

 Governance policy